kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 kueue submit workload.yaml

 # or a simpler abstraction that uses some kind of default or template
-# This would actually be really cool if we could map a community develoepd job or workload spec (that works for other tools) into kueue
+# This would actually be really cool if we could map a community developed job or workload spec (that works for other tools) into kueue
 kueue submit <something else>
 ```